jmshea/jupyterquiz/README.md

 # jupyterquiz
-An interactive Quiz generator for Jupyter notebooks and Jupyter Book
+A tool for displaying interactive Quizes in Jupyter notebooks and Jupyter Book